OttoES/BinXbuff/README.md

 ```

 ## Documentation Annotations
-These tas are used by the document generator and should be self explanatary.
+These annotation tags are used by the document generator and should be self explanatary.
 ```
 @doc_title  =  "Communications Protocol Definition"
 @doc_header =  "BXB definition document"